zero-to-mastery/resources/Programming_Books.md

 - [Learning JavaScript Design Patterns by Addy Osmani](https://addyosmani.com/resources/essentialjsdesignpatterns/book/): Extremely well-written book demonstrating software design patterns with the help of JavaScript

+- [Web Design Playground: HTML & CSS The Interactive Way](https://www.manning.com/books/web-design-playground/): A book that takes you step by step from writing your first line of HTML to creating interesting and attractive web pages.

 ## React